earkevin11/Subnetting/README.md

 # What is a subnet mask?
 - Subnet mask is like an IP address, but for only internal usage within a network.
-- Routers use subnet masks to route to route data packets to the right place.
+- Routers use subnet masks to route data packets to the right place.
+- Ex: Bob answers Alice's letter, but he sends reply to Alice's job rather than her home.
+Alice's office is quite large with many differents.
+To ensure employees receive their correspondence quickly, the admin team at Alice's workplace sorts mail by department rather than individual employee.
+- After receiving Bob's letter, they look up Alice's department and see she works in Customer Support.
+- They send the letter to the Customer Support department instead of to Alice, and the customer support department gives it to Alice
+- Alice is the IP address.
+Customer Support is like a subnet mask.
+- By matching Alice to her department, Bob's letter was quickly soirted into the right group of potential recipients.
+- Without the step, office admins have to spend a long time looking for the exact location of Alice's desk.